5l1v3r1/learning_for_oscp/basics/SNMP/snmp_enumeration.md

 2. Agent: An agent can be thought of as a piece of software that runs on a managed device.
 Its primary job is to convert the information into SNMP compatible format for the smooth management of the network using SNMP protocol.
 3. Network Management System (NMS): These are the software systems that are used for monitoring of the network devices.

 An agent running on every SNMP device will be providing access to a read and writable database.
 The database is referred to as the management information base (MIB) which is organized hierarchically and is a virtual database containing a formal description of all the network objects identified by a specific object identifier (OID) that can be managed using SNMP, It's a giant repository of values and settings.
-There is a manager involved in
+There is a manager involved in the process, and the manager will query the agent for various details.

+Community strings is a text string used to authenticate communications between
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzNTcyNzc3LDE5NzA4Mzc2MzcsLTEyNT
+eyJoaXN0b3J5IjpbMzIzMzc4MjUwLDE5NzA4Mzc2MzcsLTEyNT
 UwNDE2OF19
 -->